herambchaudhari4121/geomoose-website/source/download.rst

 MS4W Installation Note
 ^^^^^^^^^^^^^^^^^^^^^^

-Prior to unzipping the folder, please ensure you have the MS4W package installed on configured.
+Prior to unzipping the folder, please ensure you have MS4W (MapServer for Windows) installed & configured.
 There are installation instructions located `here <https://docs.geomoose.org/docs/install_ms4w.html>`__.

-Note: The most recent versions of MS4W (3.2.0 and newer) can be downloaded from http://www.ms4w.com.
-Older versions of MS4W (3.0.6 and older) are still available at http://www.maptools.org/ms4w/.
+ .. note:: MS4W can be downloaded from https://ms4w.com.
+All previous versions of MS4W can be found at https://ms4w.com/release/

 If you are upgrading from a previous GeoMoose version, ensure you back up all files prior to extracting this zip archive.